mezzogallium/FCUP_MSc_Typst/README.md

 **Disclaimer: this template was not created by the faculty.** I am just a student looking for a better solution, not affiliated with whoever makes such decisions officially.

 ## Recently fixed
+- Start of page numberings is now according to the original template (preamble starts at "ii" and body at "1")
+- Introduced `flex-caption` which allows you to shorten long figure captions for the outline
+- `in-outline` state is now handled in the template file, you no longer need the `#in-outline.update()` lines in your main.typ file

 - Level 1 Headings (chapters) and uses of `special-heading` now already include pagebreaks automatically
 - Header title has smaller spacing between lines for longer, multi-line titles.
 Use of linebreaks with "\" is encouraged
 - Fixed justification not applying to Abstract sections